Instagram videos viewed by Molly Russell spark coroner’s ‘greatest’ warning

 “In my view, this sequence of video footage ought to be seen (by the court).”

-The court was then played the clips, which related to suicide, drugs, alcohol, depression and self-harm content.
+The court was then played the clips, which related to suicide, drugs, alcohol, depression and self-harm.

 Molly’s family decided to stay in the courtroom as the videos were played, but the coroner elected to take a 15-minute break in proceedings afterwards.